frederikgram/PYGA/configuration_guide.md

         # True -> Stops evolution once the fittest genome hasnt since the last generation

         # False -> Continues the evolution even if the resulting fitness value stagnates

+- display_info:

+        # True -> writes information about every generation and genome to stdout WARNING! substancially decreases effiency
+                  However i would advocate trying it atleast once, to get a better understanding of what is happening.

+        # False -> No additional information is printed
 ```